tspears1/github-100/README.md

 - Used `bun create vite` as starter template.
 - React Functional Components with ES6/ES2020 features were used throughout the project.
 - Efforts were made at all stages to reduce unneccesary re-renders and optimize performance.
-- React context was used to manage global state and reduce prop drilling.
+- React Context was used to manage global state and reduce prop drilling.
 - On first load, the app fetches the top 100 repos from the GitHub API (using GitHub's preferred SDK, Octokit) and stores them in context.
 Then once a card is selected, the commits for that repo are fetched and stored in the same context.
 This allows for a much faster experience when switching between repos.
 - Once the data for both the repos and commits are fetched, they're filtered, formatted and sorted to ensure that only the most relevant data is stored in context.
 - Local Storage was used to persist the user's theme preference.